Beach Ball: Critical

-Filmink wrote "it’s hard to tell the characters apart at times – this was a lesson the AIP knock-offs never learned from AIP beach party movies, which generally had distinctive characters.
-However, it’s a lot of fun."
+FilmInk wrote "it's hard to tell the characters apart at times – this was a lesson the AIP knock-offs never learned from AIP beach party movies, which generally had distinctive characters.
+However, it's a lot of fun."

+In his book Hollywood Surf and Beach Movies: The First Wave, 1959–1969, Tom Lisanti called the film "arguably the breeziest and most enjoyable Beach Party clones.
+It is also the most blatant rip off."